 - "The Underground Railroad" explores the abolition activity of the Jackson family prior to the Civil War.
 Participants explore documents and oral traditions that reveal the use of The Jackson Homestead as a stop on the Underground Railroad.
 The program ends with free time to explore the permanent History Gallery and Abolition Room.

-With advance notice and an additional $25.00 per hour fee, space in the museum or on the grounds (weather permitting) is available for groups that wish to bring a lunch.
+With advance notice, space in the museum or on the grounds (weather permitting) is available for groups that wish to bring a lunch.
 We are happy to customize programs for groups with special needs or interests.

 To schedule a program and for pricing, contact us by phone at 617-796-1450 or by email.